rust-lang/blog.rust-lang.org/_posts/2017-09-05-Rust-2017-Survey-Results.md

 Among editors, vim remains king, though we see healthy growth in VSCode adoption at 34.1% (up from last year's 3.8%).
 This growth no doubt has been helped by VSCode being one of the first platforms to get support for the [Rust Language Server](https://github.com/rust-lang-nursery/rls).

 ![Chart: 4.4% full-time, 16.6% part-time, 2.9% no but company uses Rust, 57.6% no, 2.4% not sure, 16.1% not applicable](/images/2017-09-05-Rust-2017-Survey-Results/use_rust_at_work.png "4.4% full-time, 16.6% part-time, 2.9% no but company uses Rust, 57.6% no, 2.4% not sure, 16.1% not applicable")
+*(hover for more info)*

 Rust in the workplace has also continued to grow.
 This year's **4.4% full-time** and **16.6% part-time** Rust workers show a tick up from last year's 3.7% full-time and 16.1% part-time.

 ![Two charts part-time: 2016: 29.6% less than 1000 lines, 55.3% 1000 to 10000 lines, 14.5% 10000 to 100000 lines, 0.6% 100000 lines.
 2017: 18.9% less than 1000 lines, 56% 1000 to 10000 lines, 23.1% 10000 to 100000 lines, 2% more than 100000 lines](/images/2017-09-05-Rust-2017-Survey-Results/part_time.png)

-Users who use Rust part-time in their companies showed a growth in larger projects since last year, with the medium- and large-scale projects taking up more percentage of total projects this time around.
+Users who use Rust **part-time** in their companies showed a growth in larger projects since last year, with the medium- and large-scale projects taking up more percentage of total projects this time around.

 ![Two charts full-time: 2016: 4.4% less than 1000 lines, 42.6% 1000 to 10000 lines, 39.7% 10000 to 100000 lines, 13.2% more than 100000 lines.
 2017: 1.9% less than 1000 lines, 27.9% 1000 to 10000 lines, 52.6% 10000 to 100000 lines, 17.5% more than 100000 lines](/images/2017-09-05-Rust-2017-Survey-Results/full_time.png)

-Likewise, full-time Rust commercial users saw medium- and large-scale projects grow to taking a larger part of the pie, with projects over 100,000 lines of code making up almost 18% of the all full-time commercial respondents, and a large shift in the 10,000-100,000 lines range from 39.7% up to **52.6%**.
+Likewise, **full-time** Rust commercial users saw medium- and large-scale projects grow to taking a larger part of the pie, with projects over 100,000 lines of code making up almost 18% of the all full-time commercial respondents, and a large shift in the 10,000-100,000 lines range from 39.7% up to **52.6%**.

 # Feeling Welcome

 ![chart: 75.1% feel welcome, 1.3% don't feel welcome, 23.6% don't know](/images/2017-09-05-Rust-2017-Survey-Results/feel_welcome.png "75.1% feel welcome, 1.3% don't feel welcome, 23.6% don't know")
+*(hover for more info)*

 An important piece of the Rust community is to be one that is welcoming to new users, whether they are current users or potential users in the future.
 We're pleased to see that over 3/4th of all respondents said they feel welcome in the Rust community, with 23.6% not sure.